 What Marketing Budget Should My Business Adopt to Make Us More Competitive?

-As a business owner, you may be wondering if you should adopt a marketing budget.
-After all, marketing can be expensive, and you may feel like you can save money by avoiding it altogether.
+You may wonder if you should adopt a marketing budget as a business owner.
+After all, marketing can be expensive, and you may feel you can save money by avoiding it altogether.

 However, marketing is essential to making your business more competitive.
-By investing in marketing, you can reach new customers, increase brand awareness, and boost sales.
+Investing in marketing can reach new customers, increase brand awareness, and boost sales.

 Why do I need a marketing budget?